-A sequence of consecutive channels can be converted beginning with Channel 0, and ending with a final channel selected by writing to the ADD1 and ADD0 bits in the control register.
-This is done by setting the SEQ0 and SEQ1 bits in the control register to 1.
-In this mode, once the control register is written to, the next conversion is on Channel 0, then Channel 1, and so on, until the channel selected by the address bits (ADD1 and ADD0) is reached.

-The ADC then returns to Channel 0 and starts the sequence again.
-The $\overline{WR}$ input must be kept high to ensure that the control register is not accidentally overwritten and the sequence interrupted.
-This pattern continues until the AD7934-6 is written to.
-Figure 31 shows the flowchart of the consecutive sequence mode.
+A sequence of consecutive channels can be converted beginning with Channel 0 and ending with a final channel selected by writing to the ADD2 to ADD0 bits in the control register.
+This is done by setting the SEQ and SHDW bits in the control register to 1.
+In this mode, the sequencer can be used without having to write to the shadow register.
+In this mode, once the control register is written to, the next conversion is on Channel 0, then Channel 1, and so on until the channel selected by the address bits (ADD2 to ADD0) is reached.
+The cycle begins again provided the \overline{WR} input is tied high.
+If low, the SEQ and SHDW bits must be set to 1, 0 to allow the ADC to continue its preprogrammed sequence uninterrupted.
+Figure 32 shows the flow chart of the consecutive sequence mode.

-Figure 31.
+Figure 32.
 Consecutive Sequence Mode Flow Chart